-Notice that we captured the factory provider in an exported variable,
+Notice that you captured the factory provider in an exported variable,

 This extra step makes the factory provider reusable.

-HeroService with this variable wherever we need it.
+HeroService with this variable wherever you need it.

-In our sample, we need it only in the
+In this sample, you need it only in the

 where it replaces the previous